 We acknowledge that the land on which we are gathered here today is the home and traditional land belonging to the Tongva Nation.
 Today we come with respect and gratitude for the Tongva people who still consider themselves the caretakers of this land, It is through their examples that we are reminded of our greater responsibility to take care of Mother Earth and to take care of each other.

-Even though the pandemic has wiped out any chance of live celebrations for Native American Heritage Month, two California State University, Dominguez Hills’ organizations are committed to honoring those who hold this land sacred by staging a Virtual Pow Wow on Friday, Nov.
-20 at noon.
+Even though the pandemic has wiped out any chance of live celebrations for Native American Heritage Month, two California State University, Dominguez Hills’ organizations were determined to honor those who hold this land sacred by staging a Virtual Pow Wow Friday, Nov.
+20.

 “There’s not a lot of universities that are doing virtual pow wows and we are very happy that in such a short period of time we’re able to develop something that still honors our Native Americans and specially in the heritage month,” Miami Gelvezon-Gatpandam said.